TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ***Second Button***: This button allows you to download the JSON description of the Thing
 ***Third Button***:  This button gives you some more options to analyse your Thing.
 Especially interesting is the "All Properties..."
 Group.
 If you open it, you will find all properties a Thing has.

 Things in the C-DEngine only consists of Properties!
 All of which are stored in the ThingRegistry (class name: TheThingRegistry).
-Developer can access things c
+Developer can access things via TheThingRegistry APIs.

+Other op

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxOTI3MjE4MCwtOTI2NzgwMjcsLTEwNz
+eyJoaXN0b3J5IjpbLTQ3MzYzODQ2NSwtOTI2NzgwMjcsLTEwNz
 E0ODg5LDIxMTgxOTc4NzksMTg3NjU2NDgzMywxODk5MDY1NDkw
 LC01MTcwMjkwMDAsNjA0NzM5ODk4LC00Mjc3Mzk4MDYsMjk5MT
 E1OTYxLDEwMDcwNjMyMDJdfQ==